 Most climbs are famous for racing but there are few exceptions where a mountain is better known as a training location.
-You might think of Mont Teide or the Col de la Madone And here is one of Italy’s asphalt gymnasiums, a timed segment decades before Strava arrived.
+You might think of Mont Teide or the Col de la Madone, here is one of Italy’s asphalt gymnasiums, a timed segment decades before Strava arrived.

 The Route: there are several roads to the top of Monte Serra but this will focus on the climb from the town of Buti which sits to the east of Monte Serra, part of the Monte Pisano range in Tuscany, central Italy.

 The road climbs through Buti, as you approach the centre there are signs for Monte Serra to the right… but carry straight on to the centro as it’s more scenic to ride through the town square.
 Leaving the square the road rises alongside a small river and in less than 500 metres arrives at a junction.
 Here turn left and the road rears up, this is the proper start of the climb, more of which later.
-From here it’s upwards to the top with the road reaching a junction 7.5km later next to a restaurant.
-You can turn right to continue climbing and scale the mountain or turn left to descend towards Calci.
-Turn right and there’s a small fountain for water and carry and you can ride up to the large aerials at the top but fences surrounding the masts block you and the view.
+From here it’s uphill for until the road reaches a junction 7.5km later next to a restaurant.
+At this point you can turn right to continue climbing and scale the mountain in full, or turn left to descend towards Calci.
+Turn right and there’s a small fountain further on for water.
+Keep going and you can also ride up to the large aerials at the top but fences surrounding the masts block you and the view.

 The road is rough a few places, especially when you leave town past the houses and again passing the Santuario della Madonna della Neve but it’s uphill and you have time to pick your line around this and generally most of the surface is fine.
 It’s not a level climb, the gradient varies in places although generally each section between each bend is a level ramp.
 The higher you go the better the views get, the chestnut and pine woodland often opens up to reveal the landscape below.